csc-training/geocomputing_course/materials/terminal.md

 # Terminal

-TODO: adopt to webinterface  task, check, and clean

 ## Why would you want to use the terminal?

 A typing-based interface is often called a command-line interface, or CLI, to distinguish it from a graphical user interface, or GUI.
 The heart of a CLI is a read-evaluate-print loop, or REPL: when the user types a command and then presses the Enter (or Return) key, the computer reads it, executes it, and prints its output.